Quintessential inflation and cosmological seesaw Mechanism: reheating and observational constraints: Other similar possible models

 Using the same approximations, one can find that

 and, therefore,

+In order to study the viability of this model, let's start by fixing the value of the parameters in analogy to the main model considered in this work, namely $\beta=\gamma$ and $\alpha=\frac{2\xi}{\pi}$.
+In this case, the relation between the number of e-folds and the reheating temperature yields

-which does not fall within the allowed range of the values of the spectral index for the number of e-folds being between $65$ and $75$ (see for instance \cite{Liddle:2003as,deHaro:2016hsh, deHaro:2016ftq}).
-So, this model does not work.
-In the same way, the model named ``arctan inflation" introduced in \cite{Wang:1997cw}
+which leads to $57.6\lesssim N\lesssim 66.7$, for which the spectral index clearly falls outside of the allowed range.
+So, this model does not work in the same way as we have shown for the previous one.
+However, this does not rule out that for other values of the parameters $\alpha$ and $\beta$ viability could be proved as well.
+The same applies to the model named ``arctan inflation'' introduced in \cite{Wang:1997cw},